Ken Terajima: Hirohito's visit to Western Europe

 Emperor Hirohito made a visit to Western Europe when he was the crown prince, and he chose Katori as his flagship and Kashima as his companion ship.
 Terajima was selected as the senior staff officer of the 3rd Fleet consisting of these two ships.
 Commander-in-Chief Kozaburo Oguri who had a wealth of international experience, was appointed to the top of the unit and in consideration of the long-distance voyage, Terajima, Hisamori Taguchi, Norikazu Kanna and a navigation officer were selected as the other officers.
 Terajima was in charge of drafting the plan, and this visit, which lasted almost half a year, ended successfully.
-Terajima served as an instructor at the Naval War College for one year and was promoted to captain in December 1922 and was appointed military attaché to France.
+Terajima served as an instructor at the Naval War College for one year, was promoted to captain in December 1922, and was appointed military attaché to France.
 During his two years in office, he served as a member of the Treaty of Versailles Implementation Committee, and was also involved in dealing with the accident involving Prince Naruhisa Kitashirakawa.

 Chief of staff of the fleet

 In December 1924, he was appointed adjutant to the adjutant general of the Imperial Japanese Navy, and served for about two years.
-After serving as captain of the Yamashiro, he was promoted to rear admiral in December 1927 and served as chief of staff of the Second Fleet for one year, and from December the following year he served as chief of staff of the First Fleet and Combined Fleet for a year.
+After serving as captain of the Yamashiro, he was promoted to rear admiral in December 1927 and served as chief of staff of the Second Fleet for one year.
+From December of the following year he served as chief of staff of the First Fleet and Combined Fleet for a year.
 The chief of staff of the Combined Fleet was a position in which a person required sufficient physical strength due to the hard work and was excellent in strategy and combat command ability.
 He assisted Yasuhei Yoshikawa and Koshiro Otani at the Second Fleet and Shoshin Taniguchi at the Combined Fleet.
-During the training of the Combined Fleet, aircraft belonging to the 1st Air Force under Commander Sankichi Takahashi, the Akagi under Captain Isoroku Yamamoto and Hōshō under Captain Goro Hara were unable to return in time due to sudden weather changes which resulted in an accident occurred where six people died.
+During the training of the Combined Fleet, aircraft belonging to the 1st Air Force under Commander Sankichi Takahashi, the Akagi under Captain Isoroku Yamamoto and Hōshō under Captain Goro Hara were unable to return in time due to sudden weather changes which resulted in an accident in which six people died.
 Terajima submitted a request to withdraw, but Commissioner Taniguchi rejected it.
 Zengo Yoshida, who was the captain of the Combined Fleet flagship Mutsu at the time, criticized Taniguchi and Terajima.
 His goal was that the chief of staff would have to give more guidance to the staff.
 However, the gunnery chief of Mutsu said that Terajima led the staff under Yasutaro Iwashita and that the staff admired Terajima.